radical-cybertools/radical.pilot/docs/architecture/bootstrapping.md

 ## Stage 3: `radical-pilot-agent` (`bootstrap_3`)

-Up to this point we do not actively place any element of the bootstrapping chain, and the elements thus live whereever the batch system happens to originally place them.
+Up to this point we do not actively place any element of the bootstrapping chain, and the elements thus live wherever the batch system happens to originally place them.
 This changes now: depending on the agent configuration, this script will land on a specific node which is part of the partition the agent is supposed to manage (but it can also live on a MOM-node or other special nodes on certain architectures).